 - Athletic Greens (AG1): while technically a supplement, AG1’s ready-to-mix format and $600 million+ annual revenue demonstrate that consumers will pay premium prices ($3–5 per serving) for perceived comprehensive nutritional benefits.

 The lesson from this category: functional claims are now table stakes for energy drinks.
 “Contains caffeine” is no longer a differentiator.
-Brands need specific, testable benefit claims (“thermogenic metabolism support” vs. “gives you energy”) and the consumer data to back up which claims actually drive trial and repeat.
+Brands need specific, testable benefit claims (“thermogenic metabolism support” vs “gives you energy”) and the consumer data to back up which claims actually drive trial and repeat.
+Our claims experiment data consistently shows that specific, quantified claims outperform aspirational ones by 2–3x.

 Premium Hydration and Electrolyte Beverages